NicMilli/github-finder/README.md

 This is a search tool to find users on github and view key information and stats from their profile.
 It was taught in [React Front-to-Back](https://www.udemy.com/course/react-front-to-back-2022/) on Udemy.

 ##Skills Used:
-- APIs
+- API calls
 - Alerts
 - Asynchronous functions
-- context API
+- useContext hook
-- Reducers
+- useReducer hook

 ##Technologies Used:
 - Axios